UNINETTSigma2/documentation/files_storage/nird_migration.md

   - Communicate and co-ordinate with your project members and urge them to follow the steps listed below

-## What can you do as a nird user?
+## What can you do as a NIRD user?

   - Delete the data you no longer need
   - Make sure that you don’t have duplicate files/folders, delete the unneeded copy